 The following tracks will be open for admission:

 - 9 to International Strategy and Sustainability (Helsinki)

 - 9 to Marketing (Helsinki)

 - Master of Science in Economics and Business Administration

 - 2 years = 120 ECTS

 The application process through Edunation is fast and simple.
 Students are pre-screened on a first-come, first-served basis.
 If you fulfill the admission requirements, you can get conditional acceptance in four weeks.

-Applicants for the BSc in Economics and Business Administration need to have the following the educational background to be eligible for admission:
+Applicants for the Master in Economics and Business Administration need to have the following the educational background to be eligible for admission:

 - Bachelor’s degree within Economics and/or Business Administration, issued in a country outside Finland